itzsamr/Hexaware-Notes/Day03.md

 - **How**: Splitting multi-valued attributes into separate columns or rows.

       - Don't use row order to convey info.
-      - Keep data types consistent.
+      - Shouldn't mix the data types.
       - Every row needs a unique identifier (Primary Key).
       - Don't repeat groups of data.